 Mount Everest: 29,029′ (8,848 m)

-We are excited to be returning to Mount Everest from the Tibet/North side in 2024!
+We are excited to be returning to Mount Everest from the Nepal side for 2025!

-Mountain Trip’s guided Mount Everest Climbing Expeditions provide the highest level of service to give you the best chance to succeed on this climb.
-An expedition to the highest peak in the world, often represents the culmination of a climber’s mountaineering career, decisions of whether or not to attempt it and with whom to go climb it are not to be taken lightly.
+Mountain Trip’s guided Mount Everest climbing expeditions provide the highest level of service to give you the best chance to succeed on this climb.
+An expedition to the highest peak in the world often represents the culmination of a climber’s mountaineering career.
+Decisions of whether or not to attempt it and who to climb it with are not to be taken lightly.
 We specialize in small teams, focused on safety and reaching the summit.
-Our teams are led by experienced Everest Guides who love being there and have shown they have the leadership to get the team to the top!
+Our teams are led by experienced Everest guides who love being there and have shown they have the leadership to get the team to the top!

-We lead professionally guided Mount Everest climbing expeditions from the North (Tibet) side of the mountain.
+We lead professionally guided Mount Everest climbing expeditions, not just “logistics”.
 All the logistical support and leadership necessary to make this a successful climbing expedition is included in the trip fee.
-Our Sherpa team is highly experienced and our American guides are the best in the industry.
+Our Sherpa team is highly experienced and our experienced Western guides are the best in the industry.
 Mountain Trip is an American Mountain Guides Association (AMGA) Accredited company, so you can be assured that your guides are not only experienced, but are also trained to the highest standards.
 We do not offer “Sherpa Led” expeditions with a guide or trip leader in Base Camp, as that just isn’t consistent with our approach to guiding.

 Unlike many other Mount Everest climbing expeditions offered by guide services or outfitters providing logistical support, our expedition does not contain any hidden costs, extras or add-ons.
 We know that an undertaking like this is very stressful and we attempt to remove as much of the potential stress that is under our control as possible in order to allow our Everest climbers to focus on the task of climbing the highest mountain in the world.
-We provide 9 bottles of Oxygen per climber, allowing us to climb at high flow oxygen on summit day and the flexibility to take a rest day or wait for weather at high camp if necessary.
+We provide nine bottles of Oxygen per climber, allowing us to climb at high-flow oxygen on summit day and the flexibility to take a rest day or wait for weather at high camp, if necessary.

-Our Everest climbing expedition will provide all the leadership and logistics necessary to climb Mt.
-Everest.
-We have our own luxurious base camp, Sherpa cooks and staff.
-The Everest climbing team will consist of a maximum of 4 climbers per American guide, and will be supported by an average of two Sherpas per climber.
-This depth of Sherpa experience, coupled with low ratios of Mountain Trip guides gives our climbers an industry high level of support on the mountain.
-Our 2024 Everest Expedition will be led, once again, by Jacob Schmitz.
+Our Everest climbing expedition will provide all the leadership and logistics necessary to climb Mount Everest.
+We have our own luxurious base camp, Sherpa cooks, and staff.
+The Everest climbing team will consist of a maximum of four climbers per American guide, and will be supported by an average of two Sherpas per climber.
+This depth of Sherpa experience, coupled with low ratios of western guides, gives our climbers an industry high level of support on the mountain.
+Starting in 2025, Mountain Trip has teamed up with Adventure Consultants for our 8000meter programs, bringing together two of the most experienced expedition guiding companies in the world to provide you with the best program on the mountain.

-Family or Friends interested in joining the trek to Everest Base Camp?
+Are family or friends interested in joining the trek to Everest Base Camp?
 They can join a trek with the team and enjoy the excitement of the journey, without the climb.
 Check out this option on our Everest Base Camp Trek page.

-Anyone considering an attempt on Mount Everest should contact Mountain Trip as far in advance as possible for additional information and to help us better determine if this is an appropriate decision for you to make at this time.
+Anyone considering an attempt on Mount Everest should contact us as far in advance as possible for additional information and to help us better determine if this is an appropriate decision for you to make at this time.
+If you are interested, please contact the Mountain Trip office at [email protected] or (970) 369-1153.

-Our North Side Expedition includes an acclimatization trek to over 18,000 ft in the Khumbu region of Nepal and an expedited drive into Tibet BC.
+Our North Side expedition includes an acclimatization trek to more than 18,000′ in the Khumbu region of Nepal and an expedited drive into Tibet Base Camp.
 An alternate schedule without the Khumbu Trek is a few days shorter and is an option for climbers who do not want to participate in the acclimatization trek.

 Please note this itinerary is merely an example.
 Decisions as to the actual itinerary will be made by the guides.